 We all know that obesity can lead to long-term chronic health problems, but did you know that it may also lead to infertility?
-Research has shown, not only a link between obesity and anovulation, but infertility risk for obese women who have regular ovulation as well.
+Research has shown not only a link between obesity and anovulation, but there is an infertility risk for obese women who have regular ovulation as well.

 Jan Willian Van der Steeg, MD published his findings in the December 2007 issue of the journal Human Reproduction.
 He and his colleagues followed 3,029 couples having trouble conceiving after a year or more of trying.
 All of the men had normal semen analysis.
 All of the women were ovulating and had at least 1 functional fallopian tube.
 All couples were monitored until pregnancy was achieved or fertility treatments began.